Should I spend 3, 4, or 5 days in Nashville?

 Is 3 days enough time in Nashville?

 Three days in Nashville is often considered ideal, as many tourists spend two to three days here.
-This amount of time is perfect if you want to listen to some live music, dance the night away, spend time at the museums, and discover the big city activities.
+This amount of time is perfect if you want to listen to some live music, dine out at amazing restaurants, dance the night away, and spend time at the museums.
 Further down, you'll find our recommendations to kick off your adventure.

 How to spend 3 days in Nashville